Truyen-bo/JAVA-FUNDAMENTAL/Breaking_the_Surface/README.md

 Notice the difference between the assignments operator (a single equals sign) and the equals operator (two equals signs).
 Lots of programmers accidentally type = when they want ==.
 (But not you.)

+# There are no Dumb Questions
+- Why does everything have to be in a class?

+    Java is an object-oriented (OO) language.
+It's not like the old days when you had steam-driven compilers and wrote one monolithic source file with a pile of procedure.
+Now, you'll learn that a class is a blueprint for an object, and that nearly everything in Java is an object.

+- Do I have to put a main in every class I write ?

+    Nope.
+A Java program might use dozens of classes (even hundreds), but you might only have one with a main methoad - the one that starts the program running.

+- In my other language I can do a bloolean tets on an integer.
+In Java, can I say something like:

+int x = 1;

+while (x) {}

+ No. A boolean and an integer are not compatible types in Java.
+Since the result of a conditional test must be a boolean, the only variable you can directly test (without using a comparison operator) is a boolean.
+For example, you can say:

+ boolean isHot = true;

+ while (isHot) {}

+# Example of a while loop
+public class Loopy {

+    public static voide main (String[] args) {
+        int x = 1;
+        System.out.println ("Before the Loop");
+        while (x<4) {
+        System.out.println("In the loop");
+        System.out.println("Value of x is" + x);
+        x = x+1;
+        }
+        System.out.println ("This is after the loop");
+    }
+}
+ * This is the Output

+% Java Loopy

+Before the Loop

+In the loop

+Value of x is 1

+In the Loop

+Value of x is 2

+In the loop

+Value of x is 3

+This is after the loop

+# ** Bullet Points **

+.
+Statements end in a semicolon;

+.
+Code blocks are defined by a pair of curly braces {}

+.
+Declear an int variable with a name and a type: int x;

+.
+The assignments operator is one equals signs =

+.
+The equals operator uses two equals signs ==

+.
+A while loop runs everything within ít block (defined by curly braces) as long as the conditional test is true.

+. if the conditional test is false, the while loop code block won't run, and execution will move down to the code immediately after the loop block.

+.
+Put a bloolean test inside parenthese:

+    while ( x== 4) {}